tldr-pages/tldr/pages/common/odps-auth.md

 `show grants for {{user_name}};`

-- Add user to current project:
+- Add a user to the current project:

 `add user {{user_name}};`